10 Saudi Arabia Car Accident Statistics and Facts: 2023 Update

-When driving, you’re not allowed to exceed the required speed limit, which is 25km/h.
-Exceeding the speed limit carries an automatic suspension of the driving license for three months for first-time offenders.
+When driving, you cannot exceed the required speed limit by 25km/h.
+Exceeding the speed limit carries an automatic suspension of the driving license for 3 months for first-time offenders.

 Saudi Arabia has begun to acknowledge the damage that reckless driving does to the country.
-In recent years, Saudi Arabia established the National Ministerial Traffic Safety Committee to address the issues with reckless driving.
+In recent years, it established the National Ministerial Traffic Safety Committee to address the issues of reckless driving.
 The committee hopes to reduce the number of injuries and deaths caused by reckless driving by at least 50% by 2030.

 7. At least one driver is involved in a road accident every second.

-According to statistics from Rac Foundation, drivers in Saudi Arabia often get involved in road accidents.
+According to statistics from the Rac Foundation, drivers in Saudi Arabia often get involved in road accidents.
 It is estimated that a driver is involved in an accident every second.
-There have been many attempts to curb this alarming trend and improve traffic conditions on the roads through a variety of methods.
+There have been many attempts to curb this alarming trend and improve traffic conditions through various methods.

 Many of these accidents take place due to speeding up and overtaking.
 The most dangerous roads in Saudi Arabia are the Al-Yamamah Road and Riyadh Ring Road in Riyadh.